I Knew I Loved You: Critical reception

 Bill Lamb from About.com noted "I Knew I Loved You" as a "romantic ballad".
 AllMusic editor Stephen Thomas Erlewine called it "hooky and memorable".
 Larry Flick from Billboard described the song "as cool and crisp as the autumn air, this simple, direct ballad projects a sweet message of knowing love when you see it."
 He noted that the song "glides along amid a soft, easy beat, with vocalist Hayes sounding more at ease and confident than ever, like he's singing a timeless classic."
 He also added that "drenched harmonies add to the overall impact" and called it "absolutely enchanting, one of the most beautiful songs yet of 1999".
 Bob Waliszewski of Plugged In said that it "describes how it feels to be hopelessly in love".

 Commercial performance

 The song was a success on the US Billboard Hot 100, where it spent four weeks at the top, becoming Savage Garden's third and final top-10 hit.
 It was the last song by an Australian artist to reach the top of the Billboard Hot 100 for over 12 years, until Gotye peaked at number one with his single "Somebody That I Used to Know" in 2012.
-The song remained on the Billboard Hot Adult Contemporary Tracks chart for 124 weeks, breaking the record for 123 weeks set by another of the duo's songs, "Truly Madly Deeply".
+The song remained on the Billboard Adult Contemporary chart for 124 weeks, breaking the record for 123 weeks set by another of the duo's songs, "Truly Madly Deeply".
 It ranked number 21 on the all-time Adult Contemporary Chart.
 The song was certified platinum by the Recording Industry Association of America (RIAA).